 One of many breweries built and ran underneath railway arches.
 This time in Hackney, East London, next to Hackney Downs Station.
 The continuous expansion of this trendy area in London seems to fit very well with the brewery’s own plans as an independent company.
 They are gaining more attention from craft beer fans, and their bottles can be found in most off-licences around the area.

-On the fourth Saturday of every month, they run “Saturday Sessions” at Mason & Company in Hackney Wick, which is a full tutored beer tasting, including 5 tasters (1/3 pints of each beer) and discount on brunch and beer.
+On the fourth Saturday of every month, they run “Saturday Sessions” at Mason & Company in Hackney Wick, which is a full tutored beer tasting, including 5 tasters (1/3 pints of each beer) and a discount on brunch and beer.
 They also hold a brewery tour on the second Saturday of every month.
 They are not open regularly on weekends as other breweries, but they hold a summer tap in July and August.

 They show a clear commitment to the local community which is very important.
-They assist local charities and community projects, they run an apprenticeship scheme for 18-24-year-olds and the electricity used in the brewhouse comes from 100% renewable source.
+They assist local charities and community projects, they run an apprenticeship scheme for 18-24-year-olds and the electricity used in the brewhouse comes from 100% renewable sources.

 - Pale: their flagship, a fresh and aromatic pale